grannycart/by-sound-alone/content/FAQ-draft.md

 Try to remember it _is_ fiction, and just a _tiny_ bit it technical leeway should be allowed, particularly if it contributes to dramatic tension.
 On the other hand, I really want the book to carry a _lot_ of technical/mechanical precision, because I think that _contributes_ to the dramatic tension in a way that made-up stuff (usually) does not.

-If you know how to work Github, feel free to fork the project, fix it yourself, and send me a pull request.
+If you know how to use Github, feel free to fork the project, fix it yourself, and send me a pull request.

 ## I love this submarine world you created and I want to spend more time there!
 Will there be a sequel?
 I have extensive notes for a second book.
 I need time to write it though.
-For now, try the short story.
+For now, try the short story [link].

 ## Can I support your work with money?